 As more people access company resources from home, this shift creates many unexpected variables for manufacturers that may harm employees and the company.

 Netflix added 28 million subscribers in the first three quarters of 2020.
 Streaming content, online shopping, and social media rob employers of millions of paid hours each year.
-The most egregious we’ve heard of recently was someone who was working less than 8 hours a week and claiming 40 hours of paid work.
+The most egregious we’ve heard of recently was someone working less than 8 hours a week and claiming 40 hours of paid work.

 Signing a co-developed remote work agreement establishes clear expectations for the employees’ workday and the employer’s requirements.
 Some recommended items to include are: